teeaarbee/blog-hugo/content/_index.md

     title:
       - WELCOME TO TRB'S BLOG 3.0
     subtitle:
-      - Feel free to explore but remember the site is still under construction
+      - The site is under construction but that shouldn't stop you from exploring!
     titleColor:
     titleShadow: true
     titleFontSize: 44